turingschool/mod-0-curriculum/project/index.md

 The Mod 0 Project typically takes about **35 hours to complete**.
 Careful time management will be necessary for you to complete this work by the deadline.
 The deadline can be found on the Mod 0 Calendar.

-The project involves both technical work as well as career development work.
+The project involves both technical and career development work.
 The expectation is that ALL sections are complete, and submitted by the deadline.
 This is a requirement to start Mod 1.

 * [Back End Mod 0 Project](https://github.com/turingschool/mod-0-project-be)
 * [Front End Mod 0 Project](https://github.com/turingschool/mod-0-project-fe)